arnaudin/personal-homepage-v2-material/_posts/2015-01-01-photography.markdown

 image: img/autodesk_cfd.png
 permalink: /projects/photography/
 ---
+*THIS PAGE IS A WORK IN PROGRESS -- CHECK BACK SOON*

 As a designer and maker, I am constantly seeking inspiration from other disciplines.
 While I thoroughly enjoy the process and practicality  of photography on its own, it also has a huge influence on how I design.

 Many of the visual overlaps are direct: the importance of composition & layout, balance, color, contrast, texture & patterns, motion & flow through a scene/screen, etc.